TheFreeRangeTester/true-lies-llm-validator/README.md

 ## 🔄 Changelog

-### v0.6.4 (Actual)
+### v0.6.4 (Current)
-- ✅ Detección de polaridad mejorada (detecta "not", "does not", etc.)
+- ✅ Improved polarity detection (detects "not", "does not", etc.)
-- ✅ Patrones negativos completos en inglés y español
+- ✅ Complete negative patterns in English and Spanish
-- ✅ Evita falsos positivos con subcadenas
+- ✅ Avoids false positives with substrings

 ### v0.6.3
-- ✅ Función duplicada eliminada
+- ✅ Duplicate function removed
-- ✅ API consistente
+- ✅ Consistent API
-- ✅ Código limpio
+- ✅ Clean code

 ### v0.6.2
-- ✅ Pesos automáticos de hechos
+- ✅ Automatic fact weighting
-- ✅ Similitud mejorada (+55% en casos típicos)
+- ✅ Improved similarity (+55% in typical cases)
-- ✅ Extractor de dinero mejorado
+- ✅ Improved money extractor
-- ✅ Reporting en inglés
+- ✅ English reporting

-## 🤝 Contribuir
+## 🤝 Contributing

-¡Las contribuciones son bienvenidas!
-Por favor:
+Contributions are welcome!
+Please:

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abre un Pull Request
+5. Open a Pull Request

-## 📄 Licencia
+## 📄 License

-Este proyecto está licenciado bajo la Licencia MIT - ver el archivo [LICENSE](LICENSE) para detalles.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Agradecimientos
+## 🙏 Acknowledgments

-- NLTK por las capacidades de procesamiento de lenguaje natural
+- NLTK for natural language processing capabilities
-- La comunidad open source por la inspiración y feedback
+- The open source community for inspiration and feedback

 ---

-**True Lies - Donde la IA se encuentra con la realidad** 🎭
+**True Lies - Where AI meets reality** 🎭

-*¿Tienes preguntas?
-Abre un issue o contacta al equipo de desarrollo.*
+*Have questions?
+Open an issue or contact the development team.*